amirdehsarvi/amirdehsarvi.github.io/_pages/about.md

     <h2 class="section__title">Collaborations</h2>
     <div>
 I have had the pleasure and honour of working with researchers such as <a href="https://www.isd-research.de/franzmeier-lab">Dr. Franzmeier</a>, <a href="https://www.york.ac.uk/physics-engineering-technology/people/stephen_smith/">Professor Smith</a>, <a href="https://www.abdn.ac.uk/ims/people/profiles/g.waiter">Dr. Waiter</a>, <a href="https://www.gla.ac.uk/researchinstitutes/iii/staff/neilbasu/">Professor Basu</a>, and <a href="https://reillylab.net/richard-reilly">Professor Reilly</a> on multiple projects.
 These collaborations have focused on developing advanced automated neuroimaging preprocessing pipelines, objective assessment of depression from rsfMRI brain scans, investigating the underlying mechanisms of rheumatoid arthritis-related fatigue in the brain, and analyzing speech and brain imaging features for the classification of Alzheimer's disease and mild cognitive impairment.
+<p style="margin-top: 1em;">By its nature, this work is highly interdisciplinary, and I have been fortunate to collaborate closely with clinicians and clinical scientists as well as researchers across engineering, computer science, and the basic sciences — translating between these perspectives is one of the parts of the work I enjoy most.</p>
     </div>
 </div>